research-reuse/PISA/README.md

 There are two ways to load Python modules: through an `environment.yml` file (which loads through Anaconda) or through a `requirements.txt` file (which still somehow loads through Conda).

 These have different formatting requirements.
-The tricky part is that it's better if this file is built with the project, rather than being reconstructed afterwards.
+The tricky part is that it's better if the dependencies file is built with the project, rather than being reconstructed afterwards.
 This is because some of the modules need to have specific version numbers, and it takes a bit of trying to get those to work after the fact.
+Determining the specific module versions was time-intensive (and frustrating).

+At the time of file creation, the following commands would be extremely helpful:
+- IPython.sys_info()
+- pip freeze > requirements.txt

-For this project I've used a `requirements.txt file`, which also needs an additional file called `runtime.txt` to specify the Python version.
+For this project we've used a `requirements.txt file`, which also needs an additional file called `runtime.txt` to specify the Python version.
 This project was built in Python2.7, which will not be supported as of Jan 2020.
+Below is a sample set of each file, showing the formatting differences between the two.

 #### environment.yml example